jaehho/junior_fall/dsp/project_1/project_1.md

 Utilize these functions in your design

-- **examlpf(h, wp, vs)** - allows you to examine the passband ripple, the group delay, as well as the stopband attenuation of the lowpass filter whose impulse response is `h`.
-It generates three simultaneous plots.
-The first one zooms in on the passband with cutoff frequency `wp`.
-The second plot measures the group delay in the passband, and the third plot is simply the magnitude response over the entire frequency range (-π,π).
-The passband (`wp`) and stopband (`ws`) cutoff frequencies are normalized by π/2.
-That is, a cutoff frequency at π/2 should be entered as `0.5`.

 - **poly1(h, M)** - returns a matrix `E` whose `i`th row corresponds to the `i`th polyphase components of the FIR filter `h`, obtained via type I decomposition with downsampling factor `M`.

 - **fftfilt(h , x)** - convolves the signal `x` with the filter `h` using the FFTs.
 Beware that this command might not always lead to a more efficient implementation than `conv(h , x)`, depending on the length of the signals.